LizGlow/PythonPlayground/students/scenarios.md

-# Step-by-Step to start analyzing data
+# Step-by-step to start analyzing data
 ### Project's Scenarios
 Suppose I were a teacher now and my goal is to identify which skills students excel in and which skills they struggled with over 3 months.
 In this project, We are going to work with **structured data**.